Difference Between SIP and Mutual Fund Explained

 - Daily SIPs may suit investors who prefer a more granular approach or have irregular cash flows, but it also adds operational complexity without changing the fact that outcomes still depend on the mutual fund's performance.

 If you are comparing SIP vs MF, remember that your SIP investment frequency is a convenience choice.
-The real driver is choosing an appropriate mutual fund and following the plan consistently.
+The real driver is choosing an appropriate mutual fund and following the plan consistently, whether it is a diversified equity fund or a tax-saving ELSS mutual fund with a three-year lock-in.

 Which is Better for You: SIP or Mutual Fund?